Is Surgery the Right Path for Me? A Whole-Woman, Faith-Fueled Guide to Endometriosis Surgery

 Ablation Surgery

-• Burns or vaporizes the surface of lesions
+• Burns or vaporizes surface lesions

-• May leave deeper disease intact
+• Often leaves deeper disease untouched

-• Often performed by general gynecologists
+• Typically performed by general gynecologists

 Recurrence Rates: